jetpax/webrepl/webrepl_cb_rfc.md

 ### 1.1 Background

-The legacy WebREPL protocol multiplexes different message types using:
-- WebSocket Text frames for terminal I/O
-- Binary frames with "WA"/"WB" signatures for file transfers

-WebREPL is typically used with web browser clients, which can support a more advanced user interface than simple terminal emulation.
-The standard WebREPL protocol provides reliable REPL access and file transfer through text-based streams.
-However, browser-based clients often need additional capabilities — such as real-time progress information, separate status updates, or structured data exchange — that are difficult to implement efficiently within a single text stream.
-The WebREPL Binary Protocol (WBP) introduces a lightweight out-of-band channel for these cases.
-It allows the client and server to exchange binary or structured data alongside the main REPL stream, without interfering with normal operation.
-Examples include reporting file transfer progress, sending custom notifications, or using MicroPython functions as a structured API.

-WBP adds several features to address these legacy protocol issues:
-1. **Channelized**: Messages are multiplexed across 255 independent channels
-2. **Binary**: Uses WebSocket Binary mode (0x02 see RFC6455) with CBOR encoding instead of text frames and magic bytes
+The legacy WebREPL protocol provides REPL access and file transfer over a single WebSocket connection using a combination of text and binary frames.
+Its message formats and multiplexing model are fixed and narrowly scoped, which limits extensibility for use cases requiring structured data exchange, asynchronous notifications, or real-time progress reporting.

+The WebREPL Binary Protocol (WBP) defines a new protocol intended to supersede these mechanisms.
+WBP provides the following properties:
+	1. Channelized Transport — Defines a multiplexing model supporting up to 255 independent logical channels within a single WebSocket connection.
+	2. Binary Message Encoding — All WBP messages use WebSocket binary frames (opcode 0x02; RFC 6455) with CBOR-encoded payloads.
+No text frames or legacy magic-byte formats are used.
-3. **TFTP-based File Transfers**: File operations use proven TFTP semantics (RFC 1350, 2347, 2348, 2349) with block-based transfers, ACKs, and error handling for reliable, resumable file operations
+	3. TFTP-Semantic File Transfer — File operations are performed using TFTP semantics as defined in RFC 1350, RFC 2347, RFC 2348, and RFC 2349, including block-structured transfer, acknowledgements, retransmission, and error signalling.
-4. **Compatible**: Uses WebSocket subprotocol negotiation to enable fallback to legacy protocol
+	4. Subprotocol Negotiation — WBP is enabled only when both endpoints agree to the webrepl-binary WebSocket subprotocol during the opening handshake.
+Endpoints that do not advertise this subprotocol will continue to use the legacy WebREPL protocol.

 ### 1.2 Protocol Name Options